The Mammal Diversity Database

 • Integration between the MDD and the databases Hesperomys and Batnames for greater data accuracy and completeness

 • A rewritten and redesigned of the MDD website (work in progress).
 It comes with a new search feature, better scalability, enhanced data visualization, and other features.
-The original version is available at classic.mammaldiversity.org (setup in progress).
+The original version is available at classic.mammaldiversity.org.

 • A new cross-platform app (currently in beta) offering offline access to MDD, advanced search capabilities, custom exports, and more.